X

 Posting Date: / Categories: Preliminary Loss Reports, PMV-2

-Since FY16, the Army has lost an average of 27 Soldiers a year to PMV-2 mishaps.
-This was the seventh fatal off-duty PMV-2 mishap of FY20 and the same number of PMV-2 fatalities from this time last year.
-PMV-2 safety deserves increased emphasis and focus as we approach the favorable spring and summer riding weather.
-PMV-2 mishaps continue to be the second biggest killer of our Soldiers.
+Since FY16, the Army has lost an average of eight Soldiers a year to off-duty water-related mishaps.
+This tragedy was the fifth fatal off-duty water-related mishap of FY20 and below the number of off-duty water-related fatalities from this time last year.

-Since FY16, the Army has lost an average of 12 Soldiers a year to AMV mishaps.
-This was the second fatal AMV mishap of FY20 and below the number of fatalities for the same time period last year.
-Remember, risk management is most effective when it's dynamic and adapts to changes in mission and environment.
+Since FY16, the Army has had an average of one military parachuting mishap per year.
+This was the second military parachuting mishap of FY20 and the same number of similar mishaps during the same time period last year.

 First8485868789919293Last